Quill

 The quill adds flexibility to machine tools, allowing for fine control of depth and precise vertical positioning of the cutting tool.
 This is particularly useful in operations that require repetitive or incremental adjustments without moving the entire spindle head.

-A quill is a moveable component of a machine's spindle assembly, allowing precise vertical movement of the cutting tool.
+A quill is a movable component of a machine's spindle assembly that allows precise vertical movement of the cutting tool.
 It enhances depth control, accuracy, and flexibility, making it essential for tasks like drilling, boring, and milling.

 Previous